FremwiseTheSleepy/senrp_assistant/README.md

  * Navigate to bottom of page
     * Ctrl + end
  * Find *edit here* location after *__name__ == "__main__"* check
- * Make associated edits here or to the bad guy or weapon databases
+ * Make associated edits here or to the bad guy or weapon databases.
+Check imports for locations.
-    * weapon database should't need modifications since weapon modifiers are available, but could add new weapons
+    * Weapon database should't need modifications since weapon modifiers are available, but could add new weapons
-    * bad guy database populated from books
+    * Bad guy database populated from books

 # Planned Folder Structure